Skip to content

 To apply this option:

-1. Create the storage-values.yaml file:
+1. Update the kof-values.yaml file:

 enabled: true